Rock-it-science/job-ad-analysis/README.md

 # Instructions

  1. **Scrape ads**: Modify lines 9 and 10 in `scrape-jobs.py` to be the desired search terms, then run with `python scrape_jobs.py`.
-You can also change line 16 to limit the number of jobs to look at (if left to `while True`, it will run until it either gets to a blank page, or the site rate-limits your IP address).
 Once the script is complete, it will print out a preview of the results.
 The full results can be seen in `data/unique_ads.csv`.

- 2. **Pre-process ads**: The resulting text is very raw, and contains characters we don't want to remove before our analysis.
+ 2. **Pre-process ads**: The scraped ad text is very raw and contains characters we want remove before our analysis.
 We can now run `python text_preprocessing.py` to process the text.
 This script will output to `data/processed_ads.csv`.

  3. **Analyze ads**: Its now time to run the NLP functions on our data.
-This is very time-consuming, but when you're ready you can run `python analyze.py` to analyze all of our job ads.
-This will output to `data/skill_counts.csv`.
+This is somewhat time-consuming to run on the full dataset, but when you're ready you can run `python analyze.py` to analyze all job ads.
+This will output to `data/skill_counts.csv` and `data/job_skills.csv`.

- 4. The last step is to look at our results!
-More processing will come soon, but we can open the file in excel and sort by `Count` descending to see the most common skills!
-Do note that manual coding will be required to eliminate non-skills from this list.
+ 4. The last step is to look at the results!

+# Results

+See `report notebook.ipynb` for the results.

+# Challenges/Shortcomings

+The biggest challenge with this project was the scraping stage.
+First there was challenges with ratelimiting, where Indeed will return a Captcha if more than approximately 800 requests are sent in short succession.
+I was able to get around this by waiting a little bit between requests, and using a VPN to change my IP address to avoid wait times.
+Beyond that, the greater challenge was Indeed limiting the number of search results it can return to 1000 per search.
+So even if I had a search that claims it has 5'000 results, I will realistically only be able to fetch the first 1'000.
+There were a couple workaround here, namely sorting by date vs relavence, and setting different search distances would shuffle the results a little bit.
+In the end though, I ended up needing to broaden my search terms to reach 10'000 results, even if it meant that I wouldn't be getting that much more useful data.
+I did always ensure that the results I was getting were unique.
+The metric I used for uniqueness was the URL, which I later realized was an imperfect metric, as some ads had duplicate (or near-duplicate) job descriptions, but in different postings/URLs.

+Another challenge I had was defining skills.
+As mentioned in the case study in class, there is very little research into this topic, so I essentially just used the example given in that case study but it proved to produce a lot of false positive results (words that were not skills).

+I also realized in the analysis stage that 'Software Developer' may have been too specific of a term.
+Many of the results did not actually contain 'software developer' in the job title, which resulted in me having to exclude a lot of my data from the analysis.

+**What I would do if I had more time...**

+ - Look for more ads by broadening my geographic search area
+ - Filter out duplicate or near-duplicate ad descriptions
+ - Improve my chunking patterns to better catch skills
+ - Choose a broader search term than 'software developer'